Recognising elliptic manifolds: Finding a simplicial core curve of a lens space

 Of course, though, there is no particular reason for $\calB_i$ to be $I$--bundles over discs.
 But according to \refthm{IncompressibleHorizontalBoundary}, we can apply annular simplifications and then extend the parallelity bundle to a generalised parallelity bundle $\calB_i^+$ with horizontal incompressible boundary.
 In fact, \refthm{IncompressibleHorizontalBoundary} is not immediately applicable, because if one sets $F$ in that theorem to be all of the Heegaard surface $S$, then it is not incompressible in the two solid tori $X_1$ and $X_2$.
 But setting this aside for the moment, suppose that we could ensure that the generalised parallelity bundle $\calB_i^+$ has horizontal incompressible boundary.
 It cannot be all of $S$, and so it is a union of disjoint discs and annuli.
 Hence, $\calB_i^+$ consists of $I$--bundles over discs, annuli and M\"obius bands.
 We can replace any $I$--bundles over discs by two-handles and remove any $I$--bundles over annuli using annular simplifications.
-Thus, if $\calB_i^+$ contains no $I$--bundles over M\"obius bands, then we end with a handle structure for one of the solid tori that is $(0,0)$-nicely embedded in $\calH$.
+Thus, if $\calB_i^+$ contains no $I$--bundles over M\"obius bands, then we end with a handle structure for one of the solid tori that is $(0,0)$--nicely embedded in $\calH$.
 We could then apply \refthm{NiceEmbeddedSolidTorus}.

 To fix the problem that $S$ is not incompressible in $X_1$ and $X_2$, we work with the pair $(X_i, F_i)$, where $F_i$ is a suitable subsurface of $S$.
-This will be obtained from $S$ by cutting along a curve or curves.
+This is obtained from $S$ by cutting along a curve or curves.
 One way of producing the required curves is via the following lemma.

 \begin{lemma} Let $V$ be a solid torus with a handle structure $\calH$.
 Then there is a simple closed curve $C$ in $\bdy V$ satisfying the following conditions: \begin{itemize} \item it is standard in $\calH$; \item it runs over each component of intersection between $\bdy V$ and the one-handles at most once; \item it is essential in $\bdy V$ and non-meridional. \end{itemize} Suppose also that $D$ is a union of disjoint discs in $\bdy V$ such that \begin{itemize} \item it is a union of components of intersection between $\bdy V$ and the handles; \item if $H$ and $H'$ are handles of $\calH$ where $H'$ has higher index than that of $H$, then whenever a component of $\bdy V \cap H$ lies in $D$, so do all incident components of $\bdy V \cap H'$. \end{itemize} Then we may also ensure that $C$ is disjoint from $D$. \end{lemma}